droid-php/droid-doc/doc/configuration-reference/firewall-rule.md

 immediately.
 The standard firewall policy employed by the `fw:install` command is to deny all incoming traffic by default.
-Thus there is the risk of locking oneself out of a Host unless its `firewall_policy` (see [Host configuration][conf-host]) is to allow incoming traffic or there is a specific Rule to allow incoming traffic to the SSH service.
+Thus there is the risk of locking oneself out of a Host unless its `firewall_policy` (see [Host Configuration][conf-host]) is to allow incoming traffic or there is a specific Rule to allow incoming traffic to the SSH service.
 The previous example is of such a rule: it allows Droid running on a specific machine to reach the SSH service of the Host.